moodle-an-hochschulen/moodle-local_navbarplus/README.md

 ```

 Further information to the parameters:
 * Image: You can add identifiers for a Moodle icon from the pix folder (<a href="https://github.com/moodle/moodle/tree/master/pix">see the icon list on github.com</a>) or a Font Awesome icon identifier (<a href="http://fontawesome.io/icons/">See the icon list on fontawesome.io</a>).
-Font Awesome is neither included in Moodle's core Clean nor Boost theme, but there are some Boost child themes and other solutions from third parties which add Font Awesome support to Moodle.
+Font Awesome is included in Moodle's core Clean and Boost theme since the version 3.3.
 * Link: The link target can be defined by a full web URL (e.g. https://moodle.org) or a relative path within your Moodle instance (e.g. /login/logout.php).
 * Title: This text will be written in the title and alt attributes of the icon.
 * Supported language(s) (optional): This setting can be used for displaying the link to users of the specified language only.
 Separate more than one supported language with commas.
 If the link should be displayed in all languages, then leave this field empty.